 According to the Herb Society of America, herbs are “plants (trees, shrubs, vines, perennials, biennials, or annuals) valued historically, presently, or potentially for their flavor, fragrance, medicinal qualities, insecticidal qualities, economic or industrial use, or in the case of dyes, for the coloring material they provide.”
 I am particularly interested in “plants valued for their flavor,” i.e., culinary herbs.
 This is a work-in-progress guide to culinary herb resources in the Washington DC metropolitan area.

 The following are the local public herb gardens, sources for buying herbs, societies, magazines, and books.
 The asterisk indicates that the locations also offer herb events, classes, and workshops.
+Because of the pandemic though contact them first to see if they are open or offering workshops.
 This is not all inclusive, there are other groups and businesses such as master gardeners and nurseries that provide herbal presentations.
 These events are listed on my local monthly events tab on pegplant.com.
+Join the Facebook group, Culinary Herbs and Spices to learn more about growing and using herbs, including sharing recipes.

 Public Herb Gardens